-The taxable profits of a life insurance business are deemed to be 5% of the premiums from a life insurance business in Hong Kong, but the company may make an irrevocable election to be assessed on a formula based on actuarial reports.
+The taxable profits of a life insurance business are deemed to be 5% of the premiums from a life insurance business in Hong Kong, but the company may make an irrevocable election to be assessed on a formula based on actuarial reports (i.e. 'adjusted surplus' method).